pcorey/pcorey.github.io/_posts/2018-05-14-beefing-up-our-bitcoin-node-with-connection.markdown

 We have several options for handling the disconnection in our `disconnect/2`{:.language-elixir} callback.
 We can return a `:connect`{:.language-elixir} tuple to attempt a reconnection immediately.
 Similarly, we can return a `:backoff`{:.language-elixir} tuple to delay the reconnection by the specified `timestamp`{:.language-elixir}.
 Alternatively, we can return a `:noconnect`{:.language-elixir} tuple to keep the current process alive, but not attempt to reconnect to our peer node.
 Lastly, our `disconnect/2`{:.language-elixir} callback can return a `:stop`{:.language-elixir} tuple to immediately terminate our Bitcoin node process.

-When we start connecting to more nodes in the future, the loss of a single node it's a big deal.
+When we start connecting to more nodes in the future, the loss of a single node isn't a big deal.
 Losing peers is just a part of life, unfortunately.
 With that in mind, if we detect a disconnect, we'll simply close our TCP connection return a `:stop`{:.language-elixir} tuple from our `disconnect/2`{:.language-elixir} callback:

 <pre class='language-elixir'><code class='language-elixir'>
 def disconnect(_, state) do